MichaelCoffey7/DNAVax/README.md

 # DNAVax
-This is a DNA reader and editor coded in C++.
+This is a DNA reader and editor coded in C++